PRX/Infrastructure/README.md

 ## Destruction

-If you want to remove everything created by Infrastructure, do so in this order:
+If you want to remove things created by Infrastructure for CI/CD, do so in this order:

 - Delete CI stack
 - Delete production root stack